zspatter/network-simulation/README.md

 - `scenario_report.py` / `scenario_report_pdf.py` - the national scenario report generator described in [Scenario Reports](#scenario-reports); `scenario_report_pdf.py` holds the optional PDF rendering so the `reportlab` import only happens when `--formats` includes `pdf`.

 **Real hospital network data pipeline**
 - `import_hospitals.py` - builds a `Network` of real US transplant-system locations from the OPTN membership directory CSV (`import/optn_membership/`, downloaded from `hrsa.gov/optn/about/membership/optn-membership-database`), keeping only `Transplant Hospital` and `Independent OPO`/`Hospital Based OPO` rows (the only member types that are physical locations this simulation places patients or organs at - see the module docstring for why some rows share a `centerCode` but still get separate nodes).
 Coordinates come from the free US Census Bureau batch geocoder, with a rate-limited Nominatim (OpenStreetMap) fallback for the institutional-campus addresses Census can't match (e.g. "One Medical Center Drive") - no API key needed for either.
-Edge weights are computed directly from those coordinates via `network_simulator.distance` (no scraping).
+Edge weights are computed directly from those coordinates via `organflow.distance` (no scraping).
 This replaced an older 2019 xlsx + Bing Maps pipeline; Bing Maps' free/basic tier was retired by Microsoft on June 30, 2025.
 - `export_hospital_network.py` / `export_edgelist.py` - export a previously-built (shelve-serialized) network to GEXF or a plain edge-list file for use in external graph tools.
 - `hospital_count.py` - tallies hospitals per US state/region from the same membership CSV.
 - `generate_networks.py` - generates and serializes a batch of random networks (with their patient/organ populations) for reuse across scripts.